datacarpentry/semester-biology/materials/paths-R.md

 language: R
 ---

+### (optional) If Using RStudio Cloud

+* So far in this course we've been using RStudio Cloud and placing data files where R knows to find them for you
+* Working with data files on your own computer is a little more complicated
+* But in this lesson we'll learn how to do this effectively

 ### Introduction to Paths

 * To use data stored on a computer we need to tell R where it is